Linuxfabrik/monitoring-plugins/check-plugins/kvm-storage-pool/README.md

 * **The performance data is per store, not per pool**, and named after the store.
 A dashboard can then not add one filesystem up as if it were four.
 * A pool that is not running reports no sizes at all, so it is listed without a percentage rather than with a zero it never sent.
 So is a pool whose type has no path, an RBD pool for instance.
 * The check connects to libvirt read-only, which needs neither root nor sudo nor membership in the `libvirt` group.
+* **`--brief` shortens the table on a busy host.** A host that gives every machine a pool of its own produces one row per machine, and `--brief` keeps only the pools in a WARN or CRIT state.
+Performance data and alerting are unaffected: every item still emits its metrics and still drives the overall state, so it is safe to leave on.
+It combines with `--lengthy`, which decides the columns rather than the rows.
+When nothing is in a WARN or CRIT state, the check prints its summary line and no table at all.

 **Data Collection:**